Rust Traits: Defining Character

 }

 The only point of attention is the weird syntax self.0.get_id().
-However if we remember that AsDisplay is a tuple struct with a single, unnamed field then this way of writing should be clearer. self.0 points to the first and unique field. .get_id() or .get_temp() invoke the method.
+However if we remember that AsDisplay is a tuple struct with a single, unnamed field then this way of writing should be clearer. self.0 points to the first and unique field. .get_id() or .get_temp() call the method.

 With this way of expressing things, in the main() function we can write :